Alcudia Spain Travel Guide

 Free Wi-Fi access and various passenger lounges.

-Especially during high season, securing your transport from the airport in advance saves time and potential stress upon arrival.
+Especially during high season, guaranteeing your transit from the airport in advance saves you time and potential stress upon arrival.

 The total journey time by public bus to Alcudia is around 1.5 to 2 hours, a consideration for arrival planning.